U.S. stocks drop on China trade concerns; Argentine peso roiled

 "I think this is an environment in which, if not for trade news, then we would be trading higher and we have seen that with the bumps in the Mexico trade talks," said Art Hogan, chief market strategist at B. Riley FBR in New York.

-The International Monetary Fund, meanwhile, is studying a request from Argentina to speed up disbursement from a $50 billion loan program.
+The International Monetary Fund, meanwhile, is studying a request from Argentina to speed up disbursement from a $50 billion loan programme.

 U.S. Treasury yields fell on Thursday morning after a measure of underlying inflation hit the Federal Reserve's 2 percent target for the third time this year.
 The year-on-year increase in the core PCE - the personal consumption expenditures price index excluding the volatile food and energy components - rose 0.2 percent after edging up 0.1 percent in June.